Alternator Overcharging: Symptoms, Causes, And How To Fix

 Battery Capacity Tester For Car

-Several battery testers have built-in features to test alternators.
+Several battery testers have integrated features to test alternators.

-Ensure you buy a high-quality battery tester with alternator testing enabled.
+Ensure you buy a premium-quality battery tester with alternator testing enabled.

 1. Leave the car switched off.
 Ensure it’s in Park with the parking brake turned on.
 Open the hood.